 View complaints about certain Minnesota health facilities, agencies:

-See the October 11, 2004, Minnesota Department of Health news release Health Facilities Investigation Reports Now Available On Line summarizing the information you will find there.
+See the October 11, 2004, Minnesota Department of Health news release Health Facilities Investigation Reports Now Available Online (PDF) summarizing the information you will find there.

 Go to Top of Page